Editor's Note: This story originally appeared on NewRetirement.

 5. Talk to Your Creditors About a Lower Interest Rate

-Particularly with credit card debt, you may be able to talk with your creditors and ask them for an interest rate deduction.
+Particularly with credit card debt, you may be able to talk with your creditor and ask them for an interest rate deduction.

 The worst they can say is no. And, it doesn’t hurt to ask.